 On the flip side, the other party could say that "they would actually make money when they sold in 7 years, because the value will be worth say 20% more than they bought the house at, and this will translate into a profit.
-But if the market for housing averages only 3-4% they are merely keeping up with the rate of inflation, and actually not making a profit.
+But if the market for housing averages only 3-4% they are merely keeping up with the rate of inflation.
 Further, what if the market takes a dive?
 The argument is open, but why not add some spice and move every year to a new exciting community if you are not prepared for the long haul of a 15 to 30-year mortgage?